Pre Track Briefing

 Level of difficulty: Moderate

-Track Terrain: Mostly flat graded track with some uneven and rocky sections and a short incline at the end.
+Track Terrain: Mostly flat graded track with some uneven and rocky sections and a short incline to the Lodge.

 Today, after breakfast and packing your lunch, you will cross the Clinton River swingbridge and follow the river along a graded track.
 Beech forest covers this section until you get to the Prairie –a wide open space with tall grass and Manuka bush.
 Take a side track to Prairie lake for a dip before heading up towards Pompolona Lodge to be welcomed by your lodge host with a cold drink.
 Relax with a hot shower, rinse out your hiking gear and enjoy a pre-dinner drink before dinner.
 A briefing on the next day follows before lights out.